-Abdominal reconstruction is a procedure that combines removing excess skin with repairing the abdominal wall.
+Abdominal reconstruction also known as abdominal wall reconstruction or abdominal surgery is a procedure that combines removing excess skin with repairing the abdominal wall.

 What is Abdominal Reconstruction?

-Abdominal surgery includes a combination of tummy tuck, Fleur de Lis and body lifting with abdominal wall tightening.
+abdominal wall reconstruction includes a combination of a tummy tuck, Fleur de Lis and body lifting with abdominal wall tightening.
 This is also done with mesh repair in some cases.
-Many patients who have experienced hernias, pregnancy or who have undergone dramatic weight loss choose to have this treatment.
+Many patients who have experienced hernias, pregnancy or who have undergone dramatic weight loss choose to have an abdominal reconstruction.
 It may also be that the patient has previously had abdominal surgery and now has a weakness in their abdominal wall.

 Your Abdominal Surgery Consultation

-This operation will require you to be under general anaesthetic, so if you’re feeling unwell or have any other health-related issues then it’s important that you let us know.
+This abdominal surgery will require you to be under general anaesthetic, so if you’re feeling unwell or have any other health-related issues then it’s important that you let us know.
 It’s also advised that you take a number of precautions before surgery, including:

 - Stop smoking 6 weeks prior to surgery